kurocode25/wp-to-astro/README.md

 # wp-to-astro
-wp-to-astro is a tool for exporting WordPress articles to [Astro](https://astro.build/).
-This convert Wordpress eXtended RSS file to Markdown files with frontmatter in YAML format.
+wp-to-astro is a tool for exporting WordPress articles to [Astro](https://astro.build/)'s one.
+It convert Wordpress eXtended RSS file to Markdown files include frontmatter.

 ## Features
-In the process of generating Markdown files, you can insert `layout`, Astro's unique frontmatter.
+wp-to-astro is a conversion tool specialized for Astro, which allows you to add `layout` frontmatter to files.

 ## Dependencies
 - nodejs